onkernel/kernel-nextjs-template/README.md

 This template shows how to:

-- Create headful cloud browsers with live view using the Kernel SDK
+- Create cloud browsers with live view using the Kernel SDK
-- Connect automation frameworks (like Playwright) to Kernel browsers via CDP
+- Connect automation frameworks to Kernel browsers via CDP
 - Run browser automations in Next.js API routes
 - Display live browser view and automation results in a modern Next.js UI